• Skip to primary navigation

 stepwise making of all purpose gravy

-Then, add the diced tomatoes and continue cooking until the raw smell is vanished.
+Then, add the chopped tomatoes and continue cooking until the raw scent is gone.
 Now add all the dry spice powders, salt and sugar.
 Mix well.

 If the spices are prone to burning at this point, add a little warm water and continue cooking until the oil separates.